Mechanizing Synthetic Tait Computability in Istari: Abstract

 \section{Abstract}

 Categorical gluing is a powerful technique for proving meta-theorems of type theories such as canonicity and normalization.
 Synthetic Tait Computability (STC) provides an abstract treatment of the complex gluing models by internalizing the gluing category into a modal dependent type theory with a phase distinction.
-This work presents a mechanization of STC in the \istari{} proof assistant. \istari{} is a Martin-L\"{o}f-style extensional type theory with equality reflection.
-Equality reflection eliminates the nuisance of transport reasoning typically found in intensional proof assistants.
+This work presents a mechanization of STC in the \istari{} proof assistant. \istari{} is a Martin-L\"{o}f-style extensional type theory with equality reflection, which avoids much of the explicit transport reasoning typically found in intensional proof assistants.
 This work develops a reusable library for synthetic phase distinction, including modalities, extension types, and strict glue types, and applies it to two case studies: (1) a canonicity model for dependent type theory with dependent products and booleans with large elimination, and (2) a Kripke canonicity model for the cost-aware logical framework.
 Our results demonstrate that the core STC constructions can be formalized essentially verbatim in \istari, preserving the elegance of the on-paper arguments while ensuring machine-checked correctness.